GokulManoharan/atlas-ds-challenge/README.md

 # Custom Select component
-### Open [this codesandbox link](https://codesandbox.io/s/github/GokulManoharan/atlas-ds-challenge) for a demo
+### Open [this codesandbox link](https://codesandbox.io/s/github/GokulManoharan/react-custom-select-component) for a demo

 # How to see this application running in local?

-Clone this repo into your local and navigate to the folder 'atlas-ds-challenge'
+Clone this repo into your local and navigate to the folder 'react-custom-select-component'

 ## Available Scripts
 ### `npm install`